PrefectHQ/prefect-background-task-examples/README.md

-# Prefect Deferred Task Examples
+# Prefect Background Task Examples

-This repository contains example applications that demonstrate how to use [Prefect](https://prefect.io) to run deferred tasks.
+This repository contains example applications that demonstrate how to use [Prefect](https://prefect.io) to run background tasks.

-## Why use deferred tasks?
+## Why use Prefect for background tasks?

-Prefect tasks are a great way to quickly execute discrete units of work. _Deferred_ Prefect tasks run in a background process using a Prefect task server.
-This lets you use deferred tasks to move work out of the foreground of your application and distribute concurrent execution across across multiple processes or machines.
+Prefect tasks are a great way to quickly execute discrete units of work.
+When you call `delay()` or `apply_async()`, your tasks will run in a background process, on a task worker.
+This lets you move work out of the foreground of your application and distribute concurrent execution across multiple processes or machines.

 For example, if you have a web app, you can use tasks to offload processes such as sending emails, processing images, or inserting data into a database.

-Prefect provides a Pythonic interface for defining and running tasks, and this document will focus on how to use defer task execution.
-However, Prefect tasks support other advanced use cases, such as running tasks in parallel on Ray or Dask clusters, caching return values, configuring automatic retries, and building complex workflows with task dependencies.
+In addition to providing a Pythonic interface for defining and running background tasks, Prefect scales up to advanced use cases, such as running tasks in parallel on Ray or Dask clusters, caching return values, configuring automatic retries, and building complex workflows with task dependencies.

-## Using deferred tasks
+## Using background tasks

-Prefect tasks are Python functions that can be run immediately or submitted for background execution, similar to arq tasks.
+Prefect tasks are Python functions that can be run immediately or submitted for background execution.

 You define a task by adding the `@task` decorator to a Python function, after which you can use the `delay` method to run the task in the background.

-If you submit the task for background execution, you'll run a task server in a separate process or container to execute the task.
-This process is similar to how you would run a Celery worker or an arq worker to execute background tasks.
+If you submit the task for background execution, you'll run a task worker in a separate process or container to execute the task.
+This process is similar to running a Celery or rq worker.

 ### Defining a task